 a) Prophet Musa (AS) fasted on this day as a thanksgiving to Allah as he and the people of Israel were freed from the Pharaoh on this day.
 Later on, Jews, pre-Islamic Arabs, and even the Prophet Muhammad ﷺ before prophethood used to fast on this day, as mentioned in both Sahih Bukhari and Sahih Muslim.

-The mother of believers, Aisha (RA) said, “The people used to fast on ’Ashura before the fasting of Ramadan was made obligatory.
+The mother of believers, Aisha (R) said, “The people used to fast on ’Ashura before the fasting of Ramadan was made obligatory.
 And on that day, the Ka‘bah used to be covered with a cover.”
 [Sahih Bukhari]

-Ibn Abbas (RA) said, ’The Prophet ﷺ migrated to Madinah and saw the Jews fasting on the day of Ashura.
+Ibn Abbas (R) said, ’The Prophet ﷺ migrated to Madinah and saw the Jews fasting on the day of Ashura.
 He ﷺ said, ‘What is this?’
 They said, ‘This is a righteous day; it is the day when Allah saved the Children of Israel from their enemies, so Musa (AS) fasted on this day’.
 He ﷺ said, ‘We have more right to Musa (AS) than you’, so he ﷺ fasted on that day and commanded (the Muslims) to fast on that day.”
 [Sahih Bukhari]

-c) But when the fasting of Ramadan was made obligatory, the Messenger of Allah ﷺ and his companions (RA) fasted on this day as Nafl (voluntary).
+c) But when the fasting of Ramadan was made obligatory, the Messenger of Allah ﷺ and his companions (R) fasted on this day as Nafl (voluntary).
 The following hadith supports it.

-Ummul Mu’minin Aisha (RA) narrates in a hadith, “Allah’s messenger ﷺ ordered (the Muslims) to fast on the day of ‘Ashura, and when fasting in the month of Ramadan was prescribed; it became optional for one to fast on that day (Ashura) or not.”
+Ummul Mu’minin Aisha (R) narrates in a hadith, “Allah’s messenger ﷺ ordered (the Muslims) to fast on the day of ‘Ashura, and when fasting in the month of Ramadan was prescribed; it became optional for one to fast on that day (Ashura) or not.”
 [Sahih Bukhari]

 d) And finally, The Messenger of Allah ﷺ says to make Ashura fasting dissimilar to Jews by adding one more fasting with it,

-Ibn Abbas (RA) that the Prophet ﷺ said, “Fast on the day of Ashura and one more day before or after Ashura to avoid the likeness of the Jews.”
+Ibn Abbas (R) that the Prophet ﷺ said, “Fast on the day of Ashura and one more day before or after Ashura to avoid the likeness of the Jews.”
 [Musnad Ahmad]

 The Messenger of Allah ﷺ said, “When next year comes, we will fast the Ninth (with the 10th of Muharram) if Allah wills .’
 But the next year did not come before the Messenger of Allah ﷺ passed away.”
 [Sahih Muslim, Sunan Abu Dawud]